KitsunaiMC/FarmersDelightRepaper/README_EN.md

 - [x] Partial crafting recipes
 - [x] Added config files for configurable items in food and recipes
 - [x] Added Generator to generate wild crop
+- [x] Add almost all food and their recipes from original mod (maybe something would be different)

 **TODO List**:
 - [ ] Add remaining items and recipes from original mod (doing...)